IvanS1991/various-implementations/README.md

-# Project Title
+# Various implementations

-Various implementations
+Implementation of various built-in and library utilities, with the intent of practicing ES5 syntax.

 ### Prerequisites